swatimahadevan/tp/docs/DeveloperGuide.md

 1. You can enter the command journal notebook n/ <NOTEBOOK_NAME> to add a notebook.
    You are free to enter a notebook name of your choice and observe the output of this command.

-   Test case: journal notebook n/ TRIAL
+   Test case: journal entry n/ TRIAL e/ TEST
-   Expected: Great you have added the note: TRIAL
+   Expected: Great you have added the entry: TEST

 2.You can enter the command journal entry n/ <ENTRY_NAME> to add an entry to a specific notebook.
 You are free to enter an entry name of your choice and observe the output of this command.